About this event

 Event Cost - $75.00 per person (Does not include dinner)

 There is limited parking at the observatory.
+Parking for only 10 cars at the observatory.
 Car-pooling will be required.
-When registering, please let us know if you are willing to take passengers, and how many.
-We will be meeting at approximately 5:00 PM (Time subject to change) at a restaurant in La Cañada before heading up the mountain.
+When registering, please let us know if you are willing to take passengers, and how many, or, if you are willing to ride with someone.
+We will be meeting at approximately 4:30 PM (Time subject to change) at a restaurant in La Cañada before heading up the mountain.
 We will be able to leave cars at the meeting place.

 We will be able to dine at the restaurant in La Cañada, (Dinner cost not included in $75.00 entry fee.), and/or you may bring water and snacks into the observatory.
 The observatory provides hot water, hot chocolate, coffee, tea, cups and spoons.